alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### get

-Use instead of ‘receive’ for API responses, emails and so on.
+Use instead of 'receive' for API responses, emails and so on.

 ### get started

-Not .quickstart. or .quick start. - words like ‘quick’ can demoralise users if they do not find the task quick.
+Not .quickstart. or .quick start. - words like 'quick' can demoralise users if they do not find the task quick.

 ### Git

-Capital ‘G’ (as used on [Git’s own website](https://git-scm.com/about/small-and-fast)), unless it’s the `git` command within code.
+Capital 'G' (as used on [Git's own website](https://git-scm.com/about/small-and-fast)), unless it's the `git` command within code.

 ### GitHub

-Capital ‘G’, capital ‘H’ - as used on the [GitHub website](https://github.com/about).
+Capital 'G', capital 'H' - as used on the [GitHub website](https://github.com/about).

 ### Google Chrome

-Not ‘Chrome’.
+Not 'Chrome'.

 ### GOV.UK Design System